Skip to main navigation Skip to main content

 Illicit drug use in Aboriginal and Torres Strait Islander communities

-Surveys consistently show that most Aboriginal and Torres Strait Islander peoples do not use illicit drugs.
+The Australian Indigenous HealthInfoNet Summary of Aboriginal and Torres Strait Islander health status - selected topics 2020 states that surveys consistently show that most Aboriginal and Torres Strait Islander peoples do not use illicit drugs.

-The (following) information is from the 2020 National Aboriginal and Torres Strait Islander Social Survey (NATSISS).
+The following information is from the 2020 National Aboriginal and Torres Strait Islander Social Survey (NATSISS).
 Similar results were found in the 2016 National Drug Strategy Household Survey (NDSHS), but the number of Aboriginal and Torres Strait Islander people in the NDSHS was small, leading to some concerns about the accuracy of the results.

 Source: Australian Indigenous HealthInfoNet, Summary of Aboriginal and Torres Strait Islander health status, 2020.